Biarca/patrol-k8s-marketplace/docs/variables-ref.md

 - MONITOR_PROJECTID=<#GCP project ID of Monitoring Project.
 If the Installer Project and Monitoring Project are the same, then provide the Installer Project ID here>
 - REGION=<#Region name on which the assets(GKE and CloudSQL) will be created>
 - ZONE=<#Zone name on which the assets will be created>
-- NETWORK_NAME=<#Provide a Network which is created with Automatic Subnet creation mode.
-Can be default network also>
 - PATROL_DOMAIN_NAME=<#Domain name reserved (in section 3.2.2) to access Biarca Patrol App>
 - LOADBALACER_IP_NAME=<#Reserved External Static IP Name (provided in section 3.2.1)>
 - LOADBALACER_IP=<#Reserved External Static IP (provided in section 3.2.1)>